-- refraining from smoking and avoiding secondhand smoke
+- avoiding smoking and secondhand smoke

-- using allergy-proof bedding, and washing and drying it weekly
+- using allergy-proof bedding and washing and drying it weekly

 - vacuuming regularly

-- using airtight food storage to keep pests away and cleaning storage and dining areas frequently
+- using airtight food storage to keep pests away

 - tracking air quality forecasts and changing plans to accommodate low air quality